On tessellations of random maps and the $t_g$-recurrence: Proof of Theorem

 Thus, if hypothesis (M'3) is \emph{not} satisfied, it must hold that either $|d(s_1,m_1)-d(s_1,m_2)|\leq 2$ or $|d(s_2,m_2)-d(s_2,m_1)|\leq 2$.
 It thus suffices to show that there are at most $o(n^3m_g(n))$ tuples $(Q,s_1,s_2,e_1,e_2)$ such that one of these two properties holds.
 For this it suffices to show that if $(\qq,\ee_1) \in_u \QQgn$ is a random rooted quadrangulation and $(\sst_1,\sst_2,\ee_2)$ are two vertices and an edge chosen independently uniformly at random in $\qq$, the probability that $|d(\sst_1,\ee_2)-d(\sst_1,\ee_2)|\leq 2$ or $|d(\sst_2,\ee_2)-d(\sst_2,\ee_1)|\leq 2$ goes to zero as $n$ goes to infinity.
 This directly follows from Lemmas~\ref{lemma:vertexvsedge} and~\ref{lemma:zeroProba}(ii). \end{proof}

 In view of getting rid of the constraint $(M'2)$, we state the following lemma: \begin{lemma} For any $\epsilon\in \{-1,0,1\}$ we have as $n$ goes to infinity:

-\end{lemma} \begin{proof}[Proof(sketch)] This can be proved by asymptotic analysis of generating functions using a simple adaptation of the method developed in \cite{CMS} for the enumeration of labelled one-face maps by \emph{scheme decomposition}: one can enumerate objects counted by $A^\epsilon_g(z)$ with this approach and realize that changing the parameter $\epsilon$ only affects the principal singularity by a factor $1-O((1-12z)^{1/4})$, from which the result follows.
+\end{lemma} \begin{proof}[Proof (sketch)] This can be proved by asymptotic analysis of generating functions using a simple adaptation of the method developed in \cite{CMS} for the enumeration of labelled one-face maps by \emph{scheme decomposition}: one can enumerate objects counted by $A^\epsilon_g(z)$ with this approach and realize that changing the parameter $\epsilon$ only affects the main term of the singular expansion by a factor $1-O((1-12z)^{1/4})$, from which the result follows.
 We leave details to the reader. \end{proof}

 We are now ready to conclude the proof. {{\tilde{\mathbf{q}}}^{(g)}_n} \begin{proof}[{Proof of Lemma~\ref{lemma:convergenceCell}}]

 First, we remark that from the last lemma:

 while from Lemma~\ref{lemma:GeoToVor} and the remark preceeding it, $[z^n] A_g^0(z) + A_g^1(z)$ is equivalent to the number of tuples $(Q,s_1,s_2,e_1,e_2)$ satisfying properties $(M0),(M1)$, and $(M'3)$ (note that property $(M'2)$ disappears since we sum over both parities $\epsilon=0,1$).
 We will thus focus on such objects in the rest of the proof.